dereksonderegger/444/docs/18_MatricesDataFramesLists.md

 ## [1] "D"
 ```

-This subscripting notation can get more complicated.
+This sub-scripting notation can get more complicated.
 For example I might want the 2nd and 3rd element or the 3rd through 5th elements.

 ```r